A few individual pages:

 The "Home Card" is that of Jehan Dardel the miller, who is the starting point of the present genealogy.

 The ID numbering is arbitrary and has no genealogy significance.
 Every person has a reference number.
 However, I have established a list of correspondence between the IDs of this site and the reference numbers shown in Jean-Paul Dardel's family book.
 This is an index you can sort by name, surname, date, ID, or branch.
+If you click a name on this List of all people, you will open their person card.

 In addition to the two display methods above, if you click this small tree on any family sheet or person sheet, you get a family tree of the ascendants of the person for 5 generations.